2468scout/Slackbot/README.md

 * Slack Bot (duh)
 * Connection with scouting server/client? (plz elaborate here)
 * The ability to request team stats through Slack
+* make it respond to when you type "#somenumber" and make it remember the number so it can fetch that team's data

 ### What needs to be tested? (code written, not tested) ###